TPVG ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, June 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Triplepoint Venture Growth BDC Corp. (: TPVG) alleging that the Company violated federal securities laws.
+NEW YORK, June 27, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Triplepoint Venture Growth BDC Corp.
+(NYSE: TPVG) alleging that the Company violated federal securities laws.

 Class Period: March 4, 2020 to May 1, 2023